Hiring employees: What founders need to consider

 How do I find the right employees?

-What formalities do I have to observe?
+What formalities do I need to observe?

 What costs should I expect?